deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

 "...And?"
 Ayma squeaked.
 She was doing her best to stay composed, but Regaari knew her intimately, and could spot that she was in anguish.

 "And they’ve all since been discharged and are rebuilding their lives.."
 Powell said, nodding reassuringly.
 Both Ayma and Regaari sighed relief.
-“She got prompt and expert medical attention, she's young and healthy...
-Burgess reckons she should suffer no long term ill health, and he’d know.”
+“She got prompt and expert medical attention, she's young and healthy...Burgess reckons she should suffer no long term ill health, and he’d know.”

 "Where was she before that?"